-Large Informal Economy – An estimated 73 percent of the economically active population is engaged in the informal sector, which competes with formally registered firms for domestic market share.
+An estimated 73 percent of the economically active population is engaged in the informal sector, which competes with formally registered firms for domestic market share.

-Starting a Business - Although efforts are underway to streamline administrative procedures to start a new business, obtaining some licenses can still take a few months and burdensome regulatory requirements remain a challenge.
+Although efforts are underway to streamline administrative procedures to start a new business, obtaining some licenses can still take a few months and burdensome regulatory requirements remain a challenge.
 Companies often cite complex tax policies as a constraint for further expansion.

 Honduras is highly vulnerable to extreme meteorological events.
+Flooding caused by normal moderate to heavy rain causes major infrastructure concerns.
 Severe economic and critical infrastructure damage occurred after hurricanes Eta/Iota hit Honduras in late 2020.
-These weather-related phenomena have affected over 4.5 million Hondurans and 68.2 percent of the productive sector, generating serious infrastructure, social, and environmental damages that constraint growth and compromise food security.
-An Emergency Response and National Reconstruction and Mitigation plan is currently being undertaken by the Government of Honduras, aimed at sustainable and resilient remediation.
+These weather-related phenomena have affected over 4.5 million Hondurans and 68.2 percent of the productive sector, generating serious infrastructure, social, and environmental damages that still constrain growth and compromise food security.
+An Emergency Response and National Reconstruction and Mitigation plan is currently underway by the government of Honduras, aimed at sustainable and resilient remediation.

 According to Honduran Central Bank’s data, the GDP contracted by 9.1 percent in 2020 but rebounded 12.5 percent in 2021 and is expected to have returned to pre-COVID growth levels (approximately 3.7 percent) by the end of 2023.
 COVID restrictions were lifted in early 2023.